cloudfoundry/benchmarkbbs/README.md

 **Note**: This repository should be imported as `code.cloudfoundry.org/benchmarkbbs`.

+This test suite simulates the load of a CF + Diego deployment against a Diego BBS API server.

 ### Running the Tests

-To run the BBS benchmarks against [BOSH Lite](https://github.com/cloudfoundry/bosh-lite):
+The following instructions demonstrate how to run the BBS benchmarks against a CF + Diego deployment on [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite).

-Before you run these tests, stop the brain vm:
+Before you run these tests, stop the Diego Brain and CC-Bridge VMs:

 ```
 bosh stop brain_z1 0
+bosh stop cc_bridge_z1 0
 ```

-Run ginkgo:
+Run `ginkgo` with the following flags:

 ```
 ginkgo -- \